 - You don’t have to wear pants

-In conclusion, while I recommend using a webcam it’s still very possible to build your channel and get viewers without one.
-Focus on being entertaining and interact with your followers even if it comes by sacrificing attention to the game you are playing.
+While I recommend using a webcam it’s still very possible to build your channel and get viewers without one.
+Focus on being entertaining and interacting with your followers even if it comes by sacrificing attention to the game you are playing.
 Being an entertaining content creator who prioritized the experience of viewers is the best way to build your channel and create a thriving community.

 To be honest, you are more likely to gain viewers with a webcam on your live feed.
 But if your personal preference is to stream without a webcam, who are we to tell you otherwise?
 Just remember to prioritize your audio quality for the benefit of your audience.